 - Our attorneys have extensive trial experience and a successful track record in the courtroom, recovering tens of millions of dollars in settlements and verdicts for our clients.

-The Centers for Disease Control and Prevention (CDC) defines traumatic brain injury (TBI) as an injury caused by a bump, blow, or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
+The Centers for Disease Control and Prevention (CDC) defines traumatic brain injury (TBI) as caused by a bump, blow, or jolt to the head or a penetrating head wound that disrupts the normal function of the brain.
 The severity of TBI can range from mild, causing brief changes in consciousness or mental status, to severe, causing an extended period of amnesia or unconsciousness.

 What Are the Most Common Causes of Brain Injuries?